asylunatic/DaisyRiot/README.md

 ## Installation
 Set path variable: C:\ProgramData\NVIDIA Corporation\OptiX SDK 4.1.1\bin64

+## Config
+Make a copy of the config_example.ini file, rename to config.ini and modify as you see fit.

-And two unfortunate hacky adjustments:
+Two additional and unfortunate hacky adjustments:

 1) In optix_prime.h, linenumber 875:
 RTPresult RTPAPI rtpQuerySetCudaStream(RTPquery query, cudaStream_t stream);